Call for Proposals

 You can propose as many sessions as you like for any of these formats:

-Talk Session 45 min
+Regular Talk 45 min

 Evaluating a submission based on nothing but an abstract is hard.
 Help us get to know you and your ideas by: